Interesting Facts about Rocks and 3 Different Types

 Metamorphic Rocks

-Foliated metamorphic rocks: They are formed under direct pressure or shear stress and usually consist of large amounts of the minerals mica and chlorite.
+Foliated metamorphic: They are formed under direct pressure or shear stress and usually consist of large amounts of the minerals mica and chlorite.
 They come in several types, including the following:

-1. Slate: The rocks that have the slate texture have fine grains that are difficult to see with the naked eye and they have dull surfaces that do not show any luster, thus they can split easily.
+1. Slate: They have a slate texture, and fine grains that are difficult to see with the naked eye, and have dull surfaces that do not show any lustre.
+Thus, they can split easily.

-2. Phyllite: The rocks that have the limestone texture are similar to those that have the slate texture in that they consist of small grains, but they appear in the form of wavy or wrinkled lines with shiny surfaces, and they can split easily, and the limestone rocks are different in appearance from the original rocks Much more than slate rocks.
+2. Phyllite: Their limestone texture is similar to that of slate in that they consist of small grains.
+However, they appear in the form of wavy or wrinkled lines with shiny surfaces, and they can split easily.
+Limestones are also different in appearance from the original ones, much more so than slate ones.

-3. Schist: The rocks are distinguished by their visible grains that are clear to the naked eye, and are mostly formed of lamellar minerals such as mica.
-The schistosogenic rocks differ in their appearance from the original rocks to a greater extent than the flite rocks, and these rocks may consist of a variety of parent rocks.
+3. Schist: They are distinguished by their visible grains that are clear to the naked eye and are mostly formed of lamellar minerals such as mica.

-These rocks are formed under conditions of low pressure or under the influence of equal confining pressure in all directions, which makes them not look leafy, and in most cases this is because they are not buried deep enough.
+These types are formed under conditions of low pressure or under the influence of equal confining pressure in all directions, which makes them not look leafy, and in most cases, this is because they are not buried deep enough.

-It is worth noting that the heat of transformation in this type of rock comes from the magma that moved to the upper part of the crust, where the transformation that occurs due to the proximity of magma is called tangential transformation, there are many examples of non- foliated metamorphic rocks, including the following:
+It is worth noting that the heat of transformation in this type of rock comes from the magma that moves to the upper part of the crust, where the transformation that occurs due to the proximity of magma is called tangential transformation.
+There are many examples of a non-foliated metamorphic rock, including the following:

-1. Quartzite: A metamorphic rock of protolith sandstone, in which quartz grains swell from the original sandstone and intertwine by recrystallization.
+1. Quartzite: A metamorphic rock of protolith sandstone in which quartz grains swell from the original sandstone and intertwine by recrystallisation.

 2. Marble: A metamorphic limestone or dolostone composed of calcite or dolomite.
-Recrystallization usually produces interlocking crystals larger than calcite or dolomite.
-Marble and quartzite often look the same, but are softer than quartz.
+Recrystallisation usually produces interlocking crystals larger than calcite or dolomite.
+Marble and quartzite often look the same but are softer than quartz.
 Marble can also be distinguished from quartzite by using a drop.
 Of dilute hydrochloric acid, if marble is composed of calcite, the foam will appear on the marble.

 3. Horny: Can be known for their density, fine grains, hardness, agglomeration or splintered texture consisting of many silicate minerals.